Hibiki38/se_project_express/README.md

 `npm run dev` — to launch the server with the hot reload feature

-### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
-12
+13